 The hydrophobic proteolipid protein ('PLP') is the main protein in the myelin of the central nervous system, and was the first of this type to be identified and properly characterized.
 However, a wide variety of different palmitoylated proteins, with many different functions are now known.
 For example, fifty different palmitoylated proteins have been identified in the yeast Saccharomyces cerevisiae.
 These can be grouped into three broad categories - poly-acylated membrane proteins (e.g. some receptors and rhodopsin), mono-acylated membrane proteins (some receptors and viral proteins), and hydrophilic proteins (such as certain protein kinases).

 Thio-acylation occurs post-translation of the protein, and is catalysed by specific membrane-bound acyltransferases, although there is some evidence for occasional non-enzymatic palmitoylation.
 Enzymatic mechanisms predominate and protein acyltransferases were identified definitively first from yeasts and subsequently from mammalian cells.
-A family of such enzymes (23 in humans) has now been characterized with a conserved cysteine-rich domain containing a distinctive aspartate-histidine-histidine-cysteine (DHHC) motif, which is required for activity.
+A family of such enzymes (23 in humans humans and a similar number in Arabidopsis) has now been characterized with a conserved cysteine-rich domain containing a distinctive aspartate-histidine-histidine-cysteine (DHHC) motif, which is required for activity.
 They are membrane proteins with a number of subcellular locations that span the bilayer at least four times with the DHHC domain on the cytosolic face.

 The protein transacylases are all palmitoylated spontaneously when incubated with palmitoyl-CoA, suggesting that an auto-palmitoylated acyl-enzyme intermediate is involved in the transfer of the palmitoyl moiety to a substrate.
 However, an alternative suggestion is that auto-palmitoylation is a regulatory mechanism that facilitates binding of the enzyme to its lipid and protein substrates.
 There is an absolute requirement for long-chain acyl-CoA esters, mainly 16:0, as fatty acyl donors.